1998 Metro Atlantic Athletic Conference baseball tournament

 The 1998 Metro Atlantic Athletic Conference baseball tournament took place from May 8 through 10, 1998.
-The top two regular season finishers of the league's two divisions met in the double-elimination tournament held at Dutchess Stadium in Wappingers Falls, New York. won their first tournament championship and advanced to the play-in round for the right to play in the 1998 NCAA Division I baseball tournament.
+The top two regular season finishers of the league's two divisions participated in the tournament held at Dutchess Stadium in Wappingers Falls, New York.
+Originally scheduled as a double-elimination tournament like in previous years, inclement weather forced the conference to switch to a single-elimination format. won their first tournament championship and advanced to the play-in round for the right to play in the 1998 NCAA Division I baseball tournament.

 Seeding

 The top two teams from each division were seeded based on their conference winning percentage.
 They then played a double-elimination tournament.